• Skip to primary navigation

 Objectives:

-• verifiable, privacy-protected information inquiry and response between subjects, and
+1. Support verifiable, privacy-protected information inquiry and response between subjects

-• management of identifiers of subjects and their cryptographic credentials to engage in the information exchange.
-Capabilities will be built around
+2. Support management of identifiers of subjects and their cryptographic credentials to engage in an information exchange

 Technical Illustration from Texas A&M University – College of Engineering - Computer Science